CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/01-what-is-smart-contracts.md

 costs, fraud losses, as well as the reduction of malicious and accidental exceptions.
 :::

-In short: smart contracts are executable logic run on chain.
-On chain and decentralized execution makes the logic unstoppable, unbreakable and irreversible.
-This makes the execution trusted thus validity secured by cryptography.
+In short, smart contracts are executable logic run on chain.
+Decentralized and on-chain execution makes the logic unstoppable, unbreakable and irreversible.
+This makes the execution trusted and the validity secured by means of cryptography.

 Smart contracts can represent generalized logic ranging from financial applications to organisational structures.